Marvelanda/sudoku-game/README.md

 # sudoku-game
 A simple sudoku game - only desktop version as for now.
-Used the following stack: html, scss, react, redux, typescript.
+Used the following stack: html, scss, react, typescript.

 Start page: